osvetlik/pia2020/semester-project/README.md

 1. the source code
 2. a Dockerfile to build the project
-3. a Dockerfiles and docker compose file to run the entire project
+3. Dockerfiles and a docker compose file to run the entire project
-4. a documentation describing how to run the whole project including a database or any other containers necessary
+4. a manual describing how to run the whole project including a database or any other containers necessary
+    - should be something like
+       - enter the folder
+       - run `docker-compose build`
+       - run `docker-compose up`
 5. a short document (A4, can be a single markdown file) on the solution

-You can either provide an archive containing all the parts (upload to the courseware) or (preferably) a link to a GIT repository of your choice (GitHub, BitBucket, ...).
+You can either provide an archive containing all the parts (upload to the courseware) or **preferably** a link to a GIT repository of your choice (GitHub, BitBucket, ...).

 ### Points

 All the bonus points listed are maximum values and can be reduced in case of incomplete work or other problems.
 You can receive maximum of **50 points** for the whole project.